 Te Aroha’s mineral springs vary in temperature.
 Some are naturally infused with sodium bicarbonate on the way to the surface underground, making for natural hot soda springs.

 To improve access to the soda water, a bore was sunk in the 1930s resulting in one of the few natural hot soda water geysers in the world – named Mokena Geyser after the gifting chief.

 Mokena Geyser erupts approximately every 40 minutes, supplying both Te Aroha Mineral Spas and the historical No. 2 Bath House.

 Te Aroha Spa experiences

-Te Aroha Mineral Spas, in Te Aroha Domain, are the perfect place to relax if you’re winding down from cycling the Hauraki Rail Trail, exploring Mt Te Aroha, or playing a round of golf at Te Aroha Golf Club.
+Te Aroha Mineral Spas in Te Aroha Domain are the perfect place to relax if you’re winding down from cycling the nearby Hauraki Rail Trail, hiking up Mount Te Aroha above the town, or a round or two at Te Aroha Golf Club.

-Built on the site of the original pools and next to Te Aroha Mineral Spas, Te Aroha Leisure Pools have a large public heated pool, outdoor spa pool, restored Edwardian geothermal bathhouse, and a toddler pool.
-The natural outdoor setting will put your mind at ease and soothe your spirit as the hot water washes away your aches and pains.
+Next door, Te Aroha Swim Zone’s natural outdoor setting will put your mind at ease and soothe your spirit as the hot water eases aches and pains.